 This Is Why You’re Always So Tired

 Sleep disturbances caused by ADHD have been overlooked for a number of reasons, including the late age of onset.
-But recent studies confirm that ADHD does not go away at night.
+But recent studies confirm that ADD does not go away at night.
 Here, understand the ADHD and sleep link and its most common manifestations.
 Plus, get tips for winding down quicker, staying asleep longer, and waking up healthier.

 Sleep disturbances caused by ADHD have been overlooked for a number of reasons.
 Sleep problems did not fit neatly into the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM) requirement that all ADHD symptoms must be present by age 7.
 Sleep disturbances associated with ADHD generally appear later in life, at around age 12, on average.
 Consequently, the arbitrary age cutoff has prevented recognition of sleep disturbances in ADHD until recently, when studies of adults have become more common.
 Just as ADHD does not go away at adolescence, it does not go away at night either.
 It continues to impair life functioning 24 hours a day.